 For intravenous infusion only.

 This medicinal product must be administered through a 0.2 µm filter and should not be administered as an intravenous push or bolus injection.
+After administration of Ultomiris, flush the entire line with 0.9% Sodium Chloride Injection, USP.

 Ultomiris concentrate for solution for infusion is presented as 3 mL and 11 mL vials and must be diluted to a final concentration of 50 mg/mL.
 Following dilution, Ultomiris is to be administered by intravenous infusion using a syringe-type pump or an infusion pump over a minimal period of 0.17 to 1.3 hours (10 to 75 minutes) depending on body weight (see Table 5 and Table 6 below).